 Give your child several opportunities to practice the task under your guidance.
 They will usually let you know when they no longer need your help.
 This will provide you with an opportunity to have them demonstrate the behavior and for you to praise and reinforce their achievement.
 Remember, even though they performed the task properly yesterday it doesn't mean they will do it the same way today.
 Positive parenting means being patient and knowing that repetition becomes habit.

-Online Parenting Tips #9: Don't let your child's emotions control you!
+Parenting Tip #9: Don't let your child's emotions control you!

 This relates back to our tip #2 about saying what we mean and following through.
 Many of us struggle with seeing our kids have negative emotions.
 However, it is almost impossible to be a consistent parent if we are riddled with guilt every time our child reacts negatively to consequences.